Skip to Main Content

 What to Expect at Your Appointment

-Please bring to your first appointment any medications your pet is currently taking (eye, oral).
+Please bring any medications your pet is currently taking (eye, oral) to your first appointment.
 We also ask you to please fax us any recent blood tests or pertinent records prior to your visit.

-As soon as we have received all your information, we will take you and your cat or dog into an examination room and review your pet's history.
+As soon as we have received all your information, we will take you and your pet into an examination room and review your pet's history.

 Your pet will have baseline diagnostic testing performed, including a tear test, fluorescein staining to evaluate for corneal ulcers, and an intraocular pressure check.
 Your pet’s pupils may also be dilated.